zheyujie/my-sql-net-6-datetime-issue/README.md

 - VS 2022

 # Issue
-When using MySQL .NET connector 6.0.1 in .NET 6, Performing an equality check on Datetime.Date throws an ArgumentOutOfRangeException.
+When using MySQL .NET connector 6.0.1 in .NET 6, performing an equality check on Datetime.Date throws an ArgumentOutOfRangeException.

 Exception: